sarathsreedharan/icaps2024.github.io/content/attending/travel.md

 ## Wildlife
 As the Banff Centre and the town of Banff are in Banff National Park, various types of wildlife are often observed.
 Sightings range from different bird species to the most frequently encountered large mammals: elk, mountain goats, bears, and mountain lions.

 Keep in mind that the wildlife you may encounter is just that — wild!
-Please ensure that you respect the animals’ spaces and habitats while in the park.
+Please ensure that you respect the animals' spaces and habitats while in the park.
 That perfect picture can sometimes lead to a compromising situation for both the subject and the photographer.
 For your safety and theirs, please treat them with respect and keep your distance.
 Please do not feed any of the animals, including the squirrels, as they are protected by law.

 **Please do not feed any animals, this can result in animals becoming habituated to humans and could lead to them being put down.**